UniSA Accelerate

 Costs and Scholarships

-How much does it cost?
+• How much does it cost? minus-thick plus-thick

 There are no upfront costs in the UniSA ACCELERATE program.
-You’ll be fully funded for up to two subjects.
+You’ll be fully funded for up to two courses.
 When you apply and gain entry into the program, you’ll automatically receive a scholarship arrangement to pay for your studies.
 This will also cover the Federal Government’s compulsory Student Services and Amenities Fee.
 There are limited positions available, but they could be increased based on demand.

 Please be aware, that some courses require you to purchase a textbook which will be at your own expense.